 Calculating the calories burned on a rowing machine can be very difficult and it is a question that often comes up.

 Rowing machine calories burned while working out are difficult to calculate because there are so many factors in the calculation such as age, weight, heart rate, intensity, time, etc.

-In this article I hope to go over exactly how to calculate calories burned while rowing, how to burn the the most calories, and other factors that contribute to burning calories and weight loss.
+In this article, I hope to go over exactly how to calculate calories burned while rowing, how to burn the most calories, and other factors that contribute to burning calories and weight loss.

 Overview of Calculating Calories Burned

 To understand rowing machine calories burned we first must understand the calorie themselves.
 Such as how many calories we burn just being alive and how to calculate the number of calories burned in a workout.

 We can then discuss how many calories are burned while rowing and how to maximize this amount.

 This will then help us answer the question: “Will rowing help me lose weight?”

 The answer, of course, is yes and answered more thoroughly in the linked article.